Magisk-Modules-Repo/com.piyushgarg.rclone/README.md

 3. Install the module via Magisk Manager

-4. Run `rclone config` if additional setup required
+4. Run `rclone config` via term if additional setup required

-4. All your rclone mount points will show up under `/mnt/cloud/` & `/storage/cloud` or `/sdcard/cloud`
+4. All your rclone mount points will show up under `/mnt/cloud/` & `/storage/cloud/` or `/sdcard/cloud/`

 For more detailed configuration of rclone please refer to [official documentation](https://rclone.org)

 ---
 ## Custom Params

-- Specification of rclone parameters on a per remote basis can be created in
+- Specification of rclone parameters on a per remote basis can be created inside hidden files ending with the `.param` extension

       /sdcard/.rclone/.*.param